chientrm/site/blog/2022-09-26-improve-your-health-and-productivity-with-these-diets/index.md

 ## Scopes

 - Eating methods
-- Benefits of each methods.
+- The benefits of each method.

 ## Out of scopes

 - New methods or scientific results.
-- How to apply each methods.
+- How to apply each method.
 - Harmful effects when abuse the methods.

 ## Methods